temporalio/documentation/docs/java/workflows.md

 ### Synchronous start

 A Synchronous start initiates a Workflow and then waits for its completion.
-The started Workflow will not rely on the invocation process and will continue executing even if the waiting process crashes or was stops.
+The started Workflow will not rely on the invocation process and will continue executing even if the waiting process crashes or was stopped.

 <!--SNIPSTART hello-world-project-template-java-workflow-initiator-->
 <!--SNIPEND-->

-## Long Event Histories (ContinueAsNew)
+## Large Event Histories

 import SharedContinueAsNew from '../shared/continue-as-new.md'